djsplice/lmnt_marketplace_plugin/docs/plugin_workflow.md

 - Authenticating and Registering with the LMNT Marketplace.
 - Fetching authorized print jobs.
 - Securely retrieving and decrypting G-code for printing.
-- Streaming G-code to Klipper for execution.
+- Streaming G-code to Klipper for execution via the UnifiedPrintService.
 - Reporting the final print status back to the marketplace.

 ## 2. Printer Registration